fesor/json_spec/README.md

         JsonSpec\Behat\Extension:
 ```

-Also not that json_spec should have access to responses.
-To make it so, just implement ```JsonConsumerAware``` interface for your context:
+To make `json_spec` work, it should have access to response body.
+If you are using [behat/web-api-extension](https://github.com/Behat/WebApiExtension) then just check that `json_spec` extension is enabled somewhere after it and that's all. `json_spec` will wrap Guzzle and will remember every response to use it for getting JSON.

+If you are using your own context for interaction with server (Guzzle, curl, etc), then you need to implement JsonConsumerAware interface for your context:

 ```php
 use \JsonSpec\Behat\Context\JsonConsumerAware;